ArnoudK/howl-lang/extension/README.md

 ## Requirements

-### Howl Language Server
+### Howl Compiler

-The extension requires the Howl language server (`howl_lsp`) to be available.
+The extension requires the Howl compiler (`howl`) to be available.
 Make sure you have:

-1. Built the Howl compiler with LSP support:
+1. Built the Howl compiler:
    ```bash
    cd /path/to/howl-lang
    zig build
    ```

-2. The `howl_lsp` executable should be in your PATH or in the `zig-out/bin/` directory of your Howl project.
+2. The `howl` executable should be in your PATH or in the `zig-out/bin/` directory of your Howl project.

+The extension now uses the integrated `howl lsp` subcommand instead of a separate `howl_lsp` executable.

 ## Configuration